 Events

-To begin create a folder called "Handlers" within our module to host our event handlers.
-Now add the following file called "UserEventHandler.cs" in that folder:
+To begin create a folder called "Handlers" within the module to host the event handlers.
+Now add the following file called "UserDeletingEventHandler.cs" in that folder:

 using System.Threading.Tasks;